awesomeeng/awesome-cli/README.md

 }
 ```

-You can also add shortcuts (aka "aliases") to yoru options/switches to provide easier usage for your users.
+You can also add shortcuts (aka "aliases") to your options/switches to provide easier usage for your users.
 Adding a shortcut uses the `addShortcutOption(shortcut,optionName)` method where `shortcut` is the shortcut to add, and `optionName` is the option it maps to.
 Note that the `optionName` you use must already have been defined prior to calling `addShortcutOption()`.

 4).
 Overload the `execute()` method...